-How can I use a refresh token to prevent being timed out after an hour with an access token?
+How can I use a REFRESH token to prevent being timed out after an hour with an ACCESS token?

 If you aren't already familiar with the authentication process see getting started with the LUSID APIs and SDKs.

-To use the refresh token to generate a new access token you can make a POST request to the same URL as the initial authentication with a grant type of refresh_token and provide the refresh token in the body.
+To use the REFRESH token to generate a new ACCESS token you can make a POST request to the same URL as the initial authentication with a grant type of refresh_token and provide the REFRESH token in the body.

 The main difference between this request and the initial request is that instead of sending your client id, client secret, username and password along with your request, you will instead need to send the client id and client secret in the authorization header using basic authentication.

-This request will return a new access token.
+This request will return a new ACCESS token.